shyamkanth/Placements/Stack/README.md

 ### Operations
 A stack can perform following operation :
-- Insertion
+- Insertion : Insert an element at the top of stack
-- Deletion
+- Deletion : Remove an element from the top of stack
-- Peek (return top element)
+- Peek : Returns the top element
-- Check Empty (return true if stack is empty)
+- Check Empty : Return true if stack is empty
 >**Note: Insertion and deletion from stack can only be done from one end, known as top**.

 >**Insertion in stack is called Push.**